 As you begin this rosary, the clear beads symbolize us as we are full of capitulation as we live out the virtues – we fade away the second life gets hard.

-As you journey up the rosary, the beads get more opaque – becoming steadfast in practicing virtue – but have flaws in them – those times we still fail even when we’re trying.
+As you journey up the rosary, the beads get more opaque – we become steadfast in practicing virtue – but have flaws and cracks in them – those times we still fail even when we’re trying.

-But finally at the apex of the rosary we are reminded of the goal; a purity in our love of God, pure white beads that look how Mary’s heart looks like.
+But finally at the apex of the rosary we are reminded of the goal; a purity in our love of God, pure white beads that are as pure as the Tower of Ivory.
 Ask her to obtain for you the graces necessary to make your heart look like her’s and therefore Jesus’.